 Given Budapest's extreme cold, January isn't the most popular month for travel to the Hungarian capital city, which means you'll be able to enjoy entry into important sights without the press of fellow tourists.
-Landmarks such as the Fisherman's Bastion will be less crowded and therefore more enjoyable—if you can overlook the chilly nip in the air.
+Landmarks such as the Fisherman's Bastion will be less crowded and therefore more accessible—if you can overlook the chilly nip in the air.

 Budapest Weather in January